South Terrace and Hutt Road/Street - Stormwater and intersection improvements

 What are we doing?

-Key elements of the work include:
+Key elements of the work already completed include:

 - Lowering and re-shaping the road profile in the area to reduce the risk of floodwater pooling at the intersection and encourage stormwater flow towards Witta Wirra (Park 18).